codefellows/seattle-301d43/13-forms/LAB.md

 #### How are we implementing it?

 - Add an endpoint for a `POST` request to `/books`.
 The callback should add the new book to the database.
-The callback should include a second query to retrieve the newly-added book from the database and display the details to the user.
+The query should use `RETURNING` to retrieve the newly-added book's `id` from the database and display the details to the user.
-- Use the same detail view from lab 12.
-Display a message to the user to indicate that the book was successfully added to the database.
 - Redeploy your application.

 ### Feature 3: Continue to style the application